-The Kia Carens has never managed to properly stake its claim in the competitive 7-seat MPV class.
-With previous generations often seen as being built to a budget, the spotlight has too often shone the Ford Grand C-MAX and Citroën Grand C4 Picasso.
-With its stylish good looks and improved on-board technology, the latest Carens is seeking to reclaim lost ground in its class.
+The Kia Carens has never managed to properly stake its claim in the competitive seven-seat MPV class.
+With previous generations often seen as being built to a budget, the spotlight has too often shone on the Ford Grand C-MAX and Citroën Grand C4 Picasso.
+With its stylish good looks and improved onboard technology, the latest Carens is seeking to reclaim lost ground in its class.
 Could we be looking at a new king?

 The latest Kia Carens is thankfully a lot better looking than its predecessor.
 It’s bigger – which is no bad thing when you consider its improved interior space – as well as being longer, lower and narrower than previous incarnations.

 The Carens is also the latest Kia to benefit from the company’s characteristic ‘tiger-nose’ design philosophy.
 Take a close look at the Carens’ front grille if you want to understand where that particular nickname came from.

 The Carens is also the latest Kia to benefit from the company’s characteristic ‘tiger-nose’ design philosophy.